ankitbioinfo/NiCo_Documentation/docs/installation.rst

 - Python 3.11 or later
 - Anaconda or Miniconda

-Installing via Conda
+Installing via Pip
 --------------------

-The recommended way to install Nico SC-SP is via Conda.
+The recommended way to install NiCo is via Pip.
 Follow these steps:

-1. Create a new Conda environment: conda create -n nicoUser python=3.11
+1. Create a new Conda environment:
+`conda create -n nicoUser python=3.11`

 2. Activate the environment:
-conda activate nicoUser
+`conda activate nicoUser`

-3. Install the required dependencies and NiCo: pip install nico-sc-sp pip install jupyterlab
+3. Install the required dependencies and NiCo:
+`conda install -c conda-forge pygraphviz`
+`pip install nico-sc-sp`
+`pip install jupyterlab`

 Verifying the Installation